Citrus tree facts and info

 Sun and shade

 Citrus trees should be planted in full sun.
 However, I have seen a lot of citrus planted on the shady side of a fence (North side) and they seem to do just fine.
-However, full sun is recommended.
+However, full sun is strongly recommended.

 Growing zones